gubaojian/DuktapeJava/README.md

   DataUtils.showData(data);
 ```

-### Config Common Context For Multi Engine Instance
+### Share Common Context For Multi Engine Instance

-JSConfig  Config Share Context For Multi DuktapeEngine, All Context Will Auto Be Import To DuktapeEngine. code sample
+JSConfig Provide Share Context For Multi DuktapeEngine, All Context Will Auto Be Imported To DuktapeEngine when Instance Created. you can use it share context.

 ```java
 JSConfig.put("application", application);